Arezzo - Panorama of the historic centre

 Not to be left out are the classic Tuscan products that complete the table: oil and wine are the champions of any banquet.
 Not only does the Region possess first-class wines according to the best national and international guides, standards such as Chianti, Cortona and Valdichiana remain renowned for a reason.
 Beyond these, a gamut of wines can be drunk any day of the week, and are appreciated for their price-quality relationship.
 However, no meal is finished without Vinsanto; originally it paired with drier sweets, but an evolution of tastes has led to its being an accompaniment liver crostini and certain cheeses.

-The province of Trapani extends out in the western part of the region, between the Tyrrhenian Sea and the Canal of Sicily .
-This enchanting land is composed of marvellous coasts alternated by ...
+The Province of Trapani juts out into the sea from Sicily's west, between the Tyrrhenian Sea and the Canal of Sicily .
+This enchanting land is composed of marvelous coasts that alternate with ...

 The magnificent Basilica di San Francesco, a true treasure chest, looms over the plain on a formidable basament.
 It dates from the thirteenth century and was built shortly after the death of the saint.
 From the square, surrounded by fifteenth-century porticoes, we enter the Chiesa Inferiore, or ...